 I work with folks from so many diverse demographics, and feel passionate about keeping these powerful modalities accessible to any who want to learn through them.
 To that end, I have a wide variety of offerings and pricing structures for sessions and classes.
 Please feel free to reach out to inquire about a sliding fee scale for initial consults.

 I am particularly interested in exploring elements of unconventional and alternative models of relationship and sexuality.
-I am comfortable and have experience working with clients who are part of the LGBT, polyamorous/non-monogamous, and kink communities, which are communities where I find my home.
+I am comfortable and have experience working with clients who are part of the LGBT, polyamorous/non-monogamous, and kink communities, which are communities I am also a part of.

 I have been practicing astrology ‘professionally’ since 2010.
 I am profoundly influenced by and have been training with Patricia Walsh since 2012 and as of April 2015 am a certified Deep Memory Process® Practitioner.
 I regularly assist at DMP trainings and supervise current students.
 I am deeply moved and influenced by astrologers and mentors who have focused on the therapeutic potential of astrology, including Mark Jones.
 I am Level Two certified with Steven Forrest’s apprenticeship program (having spent more than 190 hours studying with him), and have also apprenticed with Adam Sommer.